 I’m pleased, too, about the collaboration I’ve been through with my two development partners in this endeavor – old friends and colleagues Jamie Wolf and Paul Eldrencamp.
 Paul, Jamie and I approach things differently, but we spend a lot of time thinking about the same things (in our somewhat different ways) and our values are remarkably well-aligned.
 We seem to find our way through every thicket we encounter with an ease that’s sometimes breathtaking.
 The discussions are forthright, the stumbles are few, the tensions are minor.

 Finally, I’m glad for our association with two of our favorite organizations, NESEA and Yestermorrow and the people there (NESEA executive director Jennifer Marrapeese and Program Coordinator Jeremy Koo and Yestermorrow executive director Kate Stephenson) who are working with us on B-Lines.

 Can’t wait to get this one underway – we’ve got a tiger by the tail!

-Meanwhile, SMC has recently become involved with another exciting organization.
+Meanwhile, SMCo has recently become involved with another exciting organization.